Leighton Andrews: Burberry campaign

+Minister for Education

 Education agenda

 Andrews introduced a series of reforms as Education Minister, in schools, in higher education, and student finance.

-He set out his schools agenda in a speech in February 2011 which was intended as a response to Wales's poor showing in the 2009 PISA results.
-His speech, which contained a 20-point plan, became the focus of Welsh Labour's education reforms after the May 2011 Assembly elections and his reforms have largely been continued by his successor, Huw Lewis, who was Andrews's deputy from December 2009 to May 2011.
+He set out his schools agenda in a speech in February 2011 which was intended as a response to Wales's poor showing in the 2009 PISA results, outlining a 20-point plan for education.
 Andrews introduced banding of schools (since modified into a categorisation of schools), reforms of school governance, the Literacy and Numeracy Framework accompanied by reading tests for years 2–9, and the review of Qualifications.

+Higher education and further education

-Andrews was a strong proponent of the longstanding policy to merge universities in Wales to establish larger, more stable institutions.
-This agenda, and the Minister's political approach to it, proved to be extremely controversial.
+He was a strong proponent of the longstanding policy to merge universities in Wales to establish larger, more stable institutions.
+This agenda, and his approach to it, proved to be controversial.
 His campaign opened with a blunt speech to vice-chancellors, whereby he accused them of ignoring the Welsh Assembly Government, and announcing a review into the governance and sustainability of the HE sector.
 At the time, his statement was met with cautious welcome, particularly from academics.
 After a scandal involving quality control at the University of Wales, Andrews forced its closure.

 His policy led to the merger of Swansea Met and Trinity St David's, along with the University of Wales, to create one university out of four predecessor institutions, with the option of merging further with local FE colleges to produce a new post-16 educational model.
 The University of Glamorgan also merged with the University of Newport to form the University of South Wales, but Andrews gave up on his original plan to merge the two with Cardiff Metropolitan University, formerly UWIC.

-In November 2010, Andrews announced that, contrary to the policy of the Conservative/Liberal Democrat coalition in Westminster, Welsh students would not have to pay £9000 tuition fees no matter where they studied.
-That policy became one of Welsh Labour's pledges in the 2011 Assembly election and has been delivered throughout this Assembly term.
+In November 2010, Andrews announced that, contrary to the policy of the Conservative/Liberal Democrat coalition in Westminster, Welsh students would not have to pay the uplifted £9000 tuition fees no matter where they studied.
+This was lated implemented in the 2011-2016 Senedd term.